ajkenny84/Temporary/README.md

 ### Discussions

-Feature Requests / Questions/Answers / General Discussion.
+Feature Requests, Questions/Answers, General Discussion.

 If a feature request is accepted it will be converted to an Issue.